weannounce/Arrnounced/README.md

 Open to suggestions/pull requests!

 ## To-Do
-- changes to the web frontend to notify radarr, edit the new trackers etc.
+- changes to the web frontend to edit the new trackers etc.
 - add Radarr support to more trackers

 ## Feature Requests